Workspace-Docker-ContainerMC/dionysus_container/README.md

 The container is built specifically for use as a minecraft server.
 [This issues](https://github.com/graalvm/container/issues/73) has been fixed in it.
 This allows you to fully use it as a server container without errors related to some plugins.

 All builds take place automatically without human intervention.
+If the [main repository](https://github.com/nopjmp/Dionysus) is updated, the build process starts and you get the latest version.

 ### About configuration: ###